horiiiiii0329/scrap-note/README.md

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:

-- UI design for smartphone
+- editor which easy to use

 To do:

 - UI design for smartphone
-- improve user friendly editor
+- improve react-mde-editor to more user friendly editor

 <!-- Optional -->
 <!-- ## License -->